EnigmaCurry/curlbomb/README.md

 password.
 Even without TLS, curlbomb secures access with a knock parameter.
 For many use-cases, this is sufficient to secure it, as curlbombs are short lived and can only be retrieved one time (`-n 1`).
-However, the connection itself might be spied on through traffic analysis at your ISP or any other router your connection flows through.
+However, the connection itself might be spied on (or even modified!) through traffic analysis at your ISP or any other router your connection flows through.
 Using TLS makes sure this doesn't happen.

 Note that when combined with the --ssh parameter, the SSL certificate should be generated for the host running the SSH server rather than